 An “outsourced” provider is most often used to describe someone overseas.
 So for me, an “outsourced” provider would be someone not in the US and usually someone in India, Philippines, or similar.

-But there is a third type that we need to bring into the conversation, the idea of the remote firm or consultant.
+But there is a third type that we need to bring into the conversation, the idea of the remote agency or consultant.

 By “remote”, I mean someone/a firm in the middle of “local-based” and “outsourced.”
 This would be a firm or consultant that is based in your same country/market, but not necessarily in your metro area.
 A business in San Francisco working with a consultant in Atlanta would therefore be, for the purposes of this article, working with a “remote” consultant.